 That won’t matter to Erdoğan, who is old enough that he may die of natural causes long before the consequences of his Islamization of Turkey come to the fore.
 The failed coup has crippled the Kemalist military establishment; Erdoğan will coup-proof his state and it will be his state, not Turkey’s.
 Since the key to his power is political Islam, it will mean that Turkey will turn toward political Islam for at least a generation.
 It may not get very far; powerful secular forces may push back hard against it, especially as a strong middle class emerges.
 But they will have to wait some time now before they get the upper hand again.

-This article originally appeared at Geopolitics Made Super, July 20, 2016.
+This story originally appeared at Geopolitics Made Super, July 20, 2016.